sunreetsingh6131/Seng3011_coders/README.md

 Updated Design Details and Management Information in the Report folder.

-The testscripts can be found unser SENG3011_Coders/PHASE_1.
+The testscripts can be found under SENG3011_Coders/PHASE_1.

 For the swagger documemntation: https://app.swaggerhub.com/apis-docs/SENG3011_Coders/swagger/1.0.0-oas3